alexkaufman06/graphQL/README.md

 # GraphQL Tutorial
-This is an example of using Express and GraphQL base on the GraphQL JS tutorial.
+This is an example of implementing Express and GraphQL based on the GraphQL JS tutorial.
 ## Setup Instructions:

 Clone and cd into repository